hguerrero/katacoda-scenarios/amq/getting-started-amq/01-creating-an-initial-project.md

 ```
 Login successful.

-Now we need to create a Project space in OpenShift for our API.
-In OpenShift we can create a new project by running
+You don't have any projects.
+You can try to create a new project, by running

     oc new-project <projectname>
 ```

-For out project lets create a project called ``messaging`` by running the command:
+For this scenario lets create a project called ``messaging`` by running the command:

 ``oc new-project messaging``{{execute}}